lshannon/spring-cloud-data-flow-setup/README.md

 ### Connecting To The Running Server

-Next step is too connect the local CLI to the running server to create the famous TickTock stream.
-To do this start the CLI application locally and use the `dataflow config server` command to connect to the server.
+Next step is too connect a locally running Spring Cloud Shell to the running server to create the famous TickTock stream.
+To do this start the Shell application locally and use the `dataflow config server` command to connect to the server.

-Next we perform the following steps:

-1. Register the time source
-2. Register the log sink
-3. Create the stream

-To connect to the server running on PCF

 ```shell
 ➜  spring-cloud-data-flow-demo git:(master) ✗ java -jar spring-cloud-dataflow-shell-1.0.0.BUILD-SNAPSHOT.jar